tylottr/azdo-kube-ci-example/README.md

 ### DevOps Agents

+> NOTE: As pipeline runs are done using the hosted agents, this section is optional.
+If using VMSS-backed agents, you can use [this](infrastructure/terraform/vmss/README.md) template.

 DevOps Agents are supported through VMSS Orchestration which require dedicated node pools.

 To create a VMSS Agent Pool, we follow the below steps: